Republican Front (French Fifth Republic)

 In France, under the Fifth Republic, the term Republican Front (front républicain) refers to the coalition formed during an election by multiple political parties to oppose the National Front (FN), which became the National Rally (RN) in 2018.
-The RN is viewed by these parties as a far-right organization opposed to the republican regime.
+The RN is viewed by these parties as a far-right organization opposed to the Republican Regime.

 This concept has its origins in various coalitions or strategies aimed at defending the republican regime and countering the far-right since the Third Republic, notably the similarly named Republican Front of 1956.
 According to L'Express, this idea dates back to the end of the Fourth Republic and, from Chirac to Macron, has often represented more of a concept than a consistent political practice, except at certain pivotal moments.

 Since the Republican Front's electoral rise in the 1980s, it has been inconsistently applied, often leaning more to the left than the right.
 The governing right has sometimes formed local alliances with the far right, justifying its strategy by citing the alliances between socialists and communists.
 The 2002 presidential election runoff is seen as the apex of the Republican Front strategy.

 Its effectiveness and legitimacy have been regularly challenged, particularly following the FN's electoral resurgence in the early 2010s.
 Many political actors and observers declared it "dead" after the UMP adopted the so-called "neither-nor" doctrine (neither PS nor FN) in 2011.

 The Republican Front fully fulfilled its role in the 2017 and 2022 presidential elections, securing the election of the central bloc's representative against the National Rally.
 However, this strategy has weakened over time.

 A resurgence of the Republican Front was observed during the second round of the 2024 legislative elections, although the Republicans and some figures from the presidential majority abstained from participating.
 Nonetheless, these movements benefited in terms of elected representatives.

+Following the death of far-right activist Quentin Deranque, in February 2026, calls for an anti-LFI barrier have multiplied: Jordan Bardella (RN) called to keep LFI "out of institutions".
+François-Xavier Bellamy (LR) spoke of a “republican barrier,” and Aurore Bergé (Renaissance) even invites the RN to join a front against LFI.

+This shift was also visible within parts of the left, where the PS is seeking to distance itself from LFI, while the centrist bloc promotes a “neither RN nor LFI” stance.